Hulu top 10 shows — here's the 3 you need to stream right now

 These 3 shows are a must-watch this week

-There is no shortage of options when it comes to what you should watch from the Hulu top 10 shows.
+The Hulu top 10 shows always have something worth watching.
 It's one of the many reasons Hulu is one of the best streaming services around.

-This week, I've picked three shows trending in the top 10 worth checking out now.
+But to find which shows are the top 10 shows on Hulu, you need to go diving into the Hulu top 15.
+This is a list of the top trending shows and movies on Hulu and it's changing constantly

 So without further ado, here are the three shows worth watching right now in Hulu’s top 10 shows.
-If you're looking for more to watch, check out our guide to Hulu's top movies.
+For more recommendations, check out our roundup of Hulu's top movies.

 BEST SHOWS IN THE HULU TOP 10